LwMQ Hashing and Auxiliary API

 );

-HMAC Equality Functions
+HMAC Equality Function and Operators

 This function provides a fast way to compare HMACs, which can be used to verify that a computed HMAC matches an expected value.